vala-lang/vala-www/README.md

-# Vala on the World Wide
+# Vala on the Web

 Website of the Vala programming language.